You are using an old browser with security vulnerabilities and can not use the features of this website.

 If you have found a professor, he or she will generally request a dissertation prospectus from you.
 It should describe briefly the content and structure of your dissertation and explain your interest in what can be learned from your research.

-All doctoral procedures are overseen and advised by one of the University's five faculties.
+All doctoral procedures are overseen and advised by one of the University's seven faculties.
 For the specific admission requirements and expectations for the completion of your degree, please see the respective faculty's regulations for a doctoral degree.
 Please make sure that you get to know the regulations that are applicable to you!

 If you have questions or require further information, please get in touch with the contact person at the Dean's Office in the faculty that is relevant to you!